BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 This model requires speaker voice reference to clone the voice tone.
 Example narrator voice samples are included in **voice_samples/** directory.
 Currently supported languages: Polish, English.
-**Expanding supported languages** can be easily done by adding more narrator voice samples to this folder and modifying **LANGUAGE2READER** dictionary in **StagesProcessor/VoiceSynthesizing/VoiceSynthesizers.py** file.
+**Adding custom voice samples** can be easily done by adding more narrator voice samples to this directory and modifying **LANGUAGE2READER** dictionary in **StagesProcessor/VoiceSynthesizing/VoiceSynthesizers.py** file.
 6. **Adding synthesized voice to original movie** - utilizes [ffmpeg](https://linux.die.net/man/1/ffmpeg) tool to add synthesized voices into movie in the proper moments.
 Sometimes there is not enough space in particular scene for the synthesized voice to talk.